March 28, 2002

 struggling to make a go of it couldn't afford anything exotic; in fact their

 visits to the casinos were infrequent.
-But over time, Pete and Chantal had accumulated
+But over time, Pete and Amanda had accumulated

 a fair number of casino chips.